Updated for Synergist version 12.5

 If a user attempts to create a new invoice on a job/phase that has already been invoiced, and if the invoice date is prior to the date of the original final invoice date, the system will force the new invoice to be a part invoice (ie NOT Final).

 This tab displays the invoice lines and values that will be printed when you send the invoice to pdf / printer for your client.
 The information here is determined by the choice made on the content tab.
-From here you can add, modify or delete the lines on your draft invoice (using the actions button).
+From here you can add, modify, delete and copy the lines on your draft invoice.
 Text styling (bold, italic, underline) can also be applied to individual lines here.
+Lines can be re-ordered by drag and drop.

 Each line consists of a brief description with an optional quantity, unit price and total net price.
 The Vat code is displayed as well as VAT amount and gross total.
 The final column is for the nominal code if enabled at this level.